Worldwide Grief: Death Toll From Coronavirus Tops 1 Million

 For all its lethality, the virus has claimed far fewer lives than the so-called Spanish flu, which killed an estimated 40 million to 50 million worldwide in two years, just over a century ago.

 That pandemic came before scientists had microscopes powerful enough to identify the enemy or antibiotics that could treat the bacterial pneumonia that killed most of the victims.
-It also ran a far different course.
-In the U.S., for example, the Spanish flu killed about 675,000.
+In the U.S., the Spanish flu killed about 675,000.
 But most of those deaths did not come until a second wave hit over the winter of 1918-19.

 Up to now, the disease has left only a faint footprint on Africa, well shy of early modeling that predicted thousands more deaths.